BBowdon00/Hydroponic_Monitor/memory-bank/progress.md

 ## Project Status Overview

-The Hydroponic Monitor is in **Active Development** state with core real-time functionality complete.
-Web-compatible MJPEG streaming (TASK007) has been completed; current focus shifts to planning historical data visualization.
+The Hydroponic Monitor is in **Active Development** with core real-time monitoring, actuator control, and web MJPEG streaming landed.
+Current efforts focus on manual reconnect tooling and historical analytics groundwork.

 ## Feature Completion Status